cinemascience/cinema_view/readme.md

-## Cinema:Compare repository, Release v1.1
+## Cinema:View repository, Release v1.1

 A simple viewer that displays a single or multiple Cinema databases.
 These must be image-based Cinema databases following the current CSV-based specification.
-Cinema:Compare is is easily customizable to include other elements through direct editing of the `html` or `json`.
+Cinema:View is is easily customizable to include other elements through direct editing of the `html` or `json`.

 ## A Note on Browser Security
-To use Cinema:Compare, you **MUST** allow local file access.
+To use Cinema:View, you **MUST** allow local file access.
 Do this in the following way, but be sure to reset these options when you are done:

 - **Firefox (preferred)**
     - in ```about:config```, set ```privacy.file_unique_origin``` to **false**